 6. Speedy processing is essential

-People panic in queues because they are worried they won’t get what they want.
-Do you have the ability to have staff taking orders electronically outside so that goods are ready for them when they enter the store?
 Anything you do where you are thinking about your potential customer outside is going to be remembered.
-Is it possible for you to joint venture with a drinks provider so that your potential customers stay refreshed while waiting?
-Whilst it may seem a strange thing to do, it can go a long way to relieve any anxiety that may be building!
+Is it possible for you to joint venture with a drinks provider so that your potential customers stay refreshed whilst waiting?
+Whilst it may seem a strange thing to do, it may just work.
+It will certainly add another dimension to the shopping experience.
+The drinks don’t have to be free.
+A portable coffee stall could be very welcome and keep shoppers warm whilst queuing.

 7. Staff training

-At this time of year, stores expect to be busier and therefore gear up by taking on additional temporary staff.
-It’s imperative that you supply the best training and keep their tasks relatively low, especially whilst they are getting up to speed.
-The last thing you need is a newbie handling a till and making a complete mess because they panic due to the sheer pressure.
-Ideally, you should double up on tills with one handling the transaction while another completes any packaging requirement.
+In a normal year, at this time of year, stores expect to be busier and therefore gear up by taking on additional temporary staff.
+However, with Covid-19, the recruitment process may be slower.
+If you do recruit, it’s imperative that you supply the best training and keep their tasks relatively low, especially whilst they are getting up to speed.
+The last thing you need is a newbie handling a till and making a complete mess because they panic due to the sheer pressure at the tills.
+Ideally, you should double up on tills or have senior staff with the equipment to be a portable till and payment taking operative if need be.

-Your entire focus should be on ensuring your customers’ experience with your business is a good one, while protecting your staff.
+Your entire focus should be on ensuring your customer’s experience with your business is a good one, whilst protecting your staff.
 Every little thing you do to make this happen will go a long way to ensuring the customer will return.
-While it’s great if they return for another Black Friday, your role is to ensure that they return time again.
-To do this, the store must try and capture customer details quickly, especially their email address, so that you have the ability to sell to them again.
+Whilst it’s great if they return for another Black Friday, your role is to ensure that they return time again.
+To do this, the store must capture customer details quickly, especially their email address, so that you can sell to them again.
 Perhaps, capturing this at the till, with the excuse of registering warranty will help.
-This way, you know exactly what they purchased, which in turn opens up the option to sell increased warranty, similar or essential extras in the back end sale.
+This way, you know exactly what they purchased, which in turn opens up the option to sell increased warranty, similar or essential extras in the back-end sale.

-With Black Friday just a few days away, you don’t have much time left to be ready.
-So my advice is to do what you can to give your existing and new customers a great experience.
-Focus on making the sale happen as easily as you can and make sure you have back up plans in the event technology cannot cope with the volume of transactions.
+With Black Friday not too far away, it’s time to get planning and busy.
+My advice is to do what you can to give your existing and new customers a great experience.
+Focus on the making the sale happen as easily as you can, and make sure you have back up plans in the event technology cannot cope with the volume of transactions.

-- around 200 shoppers refusing to leave, despite being told that the stock had all gone.
+- around 200 shoppers refusing to leave, despite being told that the discounted stock had all gone.

 - a woman suffered minor injuries after being hit by a falling television.